johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 ### Updating the Folder Structure

-Let's go ahead and modify the folder structure to include some of the new functionality we'll be convering.
+Let's go ahead and modify the folder structure to include some of the new functionality we'll be covering.

 ```
 +--	Project Folder